lexandro/dockery/README.md

+# FYI

+Dockery is available as hosted webapp from now: **[http://dockery.io/dockery](http://dockery.io/dockery)** No any local installation or hosting needed, just bookmark it in your browser

 # dockery

 Dockery is a lightweight [docker] (http://docker.io) management and monitoring application for **developers**.
 If you are new with container technologies and lxc based containerization, use Dockery